 Of course, we’re always short on time for conventions, so we purchased skull masks online.
 This mask quality is amazing and the jaw can move!

 We peeled the rubber skulls off the cloth underneath, since we planned on permanently attaching the skulls to the helmets.
 We cut off the top of the skulls and parts of the cheeks.
 Since the LED eyes were hot glued, I was able to remove them from the helmet and reattach the eyes to the skull mask.
+Here’s the tutorial on how to make glowy eyes.

 The top half of the skulls were permanently glued with Barge into the helmets.
 I was concerned my large melon wouldn’t slide past the jaw, so we attached the jaws with velcro.
 A fun side effect of the velcro is we can change the position of the jaw to look super scary or super derpy!